 So what?
 He is Somali.
 Does that mean he will be a better police officer and bring a higher standard of service to citizens than American officers?
 Police agencies have policies against bias-based profiling of citizens based on gender, race, ethnicity, religion, sexual orientation and so on.
 The same standard should apply when hiring officers.
 As long as an applicant passes all the required standards, they get considered for employment.
 The next time a white officer is employed will they be given the same type of Facebook message from Hodges?

 Hodges put Noor on a pedestal based on his nationality, thanks to her leftist ideology.
 Despite two psychiatrists’ concerns, Noor was hired based on his country of origin and religion, nothing else.
 In search of a diverse police department so that she could benefit politically, Hodges ignored the warning signs and hired him.

 Police Chief Janee Harteau is responsible as well.
 All chiefs and sheriffs are required to review hiring pamphlets to ensure the vetting of new employees.
 The City of Minneapolis and the Minneapolis Police Department failed their citizens when the MPD implemented hiring practices based on politics, nationality, and religious beliefs.
 This incident casts mistrust on the city and police department, not because they employed a Somali Muslim, but because they hired a man who was nervous, psychologically inept, hated people and who was not made for law enforcement.

 Hodges’ political fixation on ethnic diversity led to an unwarranted death.
-Who will be the next victim of this reckless disregard for competence?We value your comments!
-Please weigh in on our comment section below.
+Who will be the next victim of this reckless disregard for competence?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com